zerodel/sailfish-cir/readme.md

 python path/to/your/sailfish_cir.py -g path/to/your/genomic/sequence/foo.fa -a path/to/your/annotation/bar.gtf -1 path/to/your/reads/mate1.fastq -2 /path/to/your/reads/mate2.fastq -o /path/to/where/you/want/your/result -c /path/to/your/CIRI/output/file
 ```

     -g  path to genomic sequence fasta file
     -a  path to gene annotation file, ie, .gtf or .gff files
     -r  path to single-end raw sequencing reads file.
     -1  path to raw pair-end reads, mate 1
     -2  path to raw pair-end reads, mate 2

     -c  path to CIRI output file to specify circular RNA
     --bed  path to bed file which contains circular RNA.
+    --circRNA_finder path to circRNA_finder output file.
+    --KNIFE_report_folder path to KNIFE output folder, make sure it has the subdirectory "circReads"

     -o  output folder that contains the index built by sailfish and quantification results
-    -k  k-mer size used by sailfish to built index. default is 21
+    -k  minimum match size used during sailfish quantification,   default is 21
 	--libtype   format string describing the library type of your reads. default is "IU", [read more on libtype of Sailfish](http://sailfish.readthedocs.org/en/master/library_type.html)
     --mll mean library length, this option is to fix up the effective length.
     -h/--help	print this help message